About Acacia Medical Mission

-Gina Campbell NP
+Gina Campbell ANP

-Gina Campbell is an Adult Nurse Practitioner with a focus in Women’s Health.
-She obtained her Bachelors of Science in Nursing degree from Texas Women’s University Houston in 1996, and completed the Nurse Practitioner Program with a Master’s of Science degree from Texas Women’s University in 2010.
+Gina Campbell is an Adult Nurse Practitioner with a focus on Women’s Health.
+She obtained her Bachelor of Science in Nursing degree from Texas Women’s University Houston in 1996 and completed the Nurse Practitioner Program with a Master’s of Science degree from Texas Women’s University in 2010.
 She has worked as a volunteer provider at Acacia Medical Mission, providing women’s health services, since 2013.
 She also provides services to young women at a teen clinic in Pleasanton.
 Gina is a member of the American Academy of Nurse Practitioners, Texas Nurse Practitioners Association, and the National Association of Nurse Practitioners in Women’s Health.
 She resides in Blanco with her husband Mark.
 She has three grown children and one sweet grandchild.

 Dana Roby RN

 Dana recently relocated to Spring Branch with her husband.
-They are grateful to settle in one location after relocating frequently for past 37 years.
+They are grateful to settle in one location after relocating frequently for the past 37 years.

 One of the first things Dana looked for when moving to BSB was a charitable clinic like AMM where she can volunteer.
 As an RN for 40+ years, she is passionate about others receiving quality healthcare.